MusicalBoard — Singers’ Tools: Pitch, Scales, Metronome, Piano & Recording

 Why browser-based tools?

 There is nothing to install or update — open the site, allow the microphone, and practice.
 Your session works on Windows, macOS, Linux, and many Chromebooks and tablets as long as the browser supports Web Audio.
-Core analysis runs locally on your device; we do not run your vocal takes through MusicalBoard’s servers for processing.
+Core analysis runs locally on your device; we do not run your vocal takes through MusicalBoard's servers for processing.
+Recorded or uploaded audio is kept only in your browser (IndexedDB) so playback survives a refresh, expires automatically after about 24 hours, and can be removed instantly with the trash icon in the recorder controls.
+UI preferences (sensitivity, plot ranges, monitor volume) are stored in the browser's localStorage.
 You still get normal web plumbing (page loads, optional ads, analytics where disclosed in our Privacy Policy), but the pitch, spectrum, and recording pipelines stay in-tab.

 What you get in one dashboard

 Most standalone vocal utilities ask for a download or signup.
-Here, pitch visualization, timing, scales, and reference tones live together: record takes, read the pitch trace, run the metronome, hear scales in every key, and use the piano for starting notes — without switching apps or plug-ins.
+Here, pitch visualization, timing, scales, and reference tones live together in a flexible window workspace: open tools from the sidebar, move or resize each panel, and focus the layout you need without switching apps or plug-ins.
 For the full story behind the project, see About MusicalBoard.

 Open a dedicated tool page